 2. To develop and apply to case studies an understanding of discipline approaches that are developmentally appropriate for students at specific age levels.

 Describe a classroom management scenario that you observed during your field placement this semester.
 Focus on one student who exhibited attention-seeking behaviors, and share the teacher’s response to this situation.
-Develop a classroom management plan to address this student’s behaviors, including references to class readings.
+Develop a classroom management plan to address this student’s behaviors, including at least 2 references to class readings.

 Schedule of Topics and Assignments